youtube/yt_channel_section_targeter/README.md

 ### Does this tool collect or send my information?

 No. This tool is standalone and doesn't require anything other than the public APIs from YouTube.
-User information or usage analystics of any kind are also not collected in anyway.
+User information or usage analytics of any kind are also not collected in anyway.

 ### Is there any limit on the usage of the tool?